Merced v. Kasson

 Share this Case

-Texas tried to stop Jose Merced, a Santeria priest, from performing certain religious rituals in his own home.
+The City of Euless, Texas tried to stop Jose Merced, a Santeria priest, from performing certain religious rituals in his own home.
 Becket stepped in to protect him.

 A unanimous panel of the Fifth Circuit Court of Appeals sided with Becket.
 The court said that city ordinances forbidding the slaughter of certain animals prevented the Santeria priest from performing ceremonies essential to his faith, thus causing a substantial burden on his religious exercise.

 Although the government argued two reasons for forbidding the practice (public health and animal treatment), the court pointed out that the Santeria priest had conducted these rituals for 16 years without incident.
 The court said the government had other ways to protect public health and animal treatment without forbidding Mr. Merced from practicing his religion in his home.
 It was an important ruling under the Texas Religious Freedom Restoration Act, affirming the right to worship freely in one’s own home